volkandindar/agartha/README.md

 For redirection, please also add this code before '</script>' tag:
 	xhr.onreadystatechange=function(){if (this.status===302){var location=this.getResponseHeader('Location');return ajax.call(this,location);}};
 ```
+Please note that, the JavaScript code will be called over original user session and many header fields will be filled automaticly.
+In some cases, the server may require some header field mendatory, and therefore you may need to modify the code for an adjustment.

 ## Authorization Matrix
 It creates an access maxtrix based on user sessions/URL list, and helps to find authentication/authorization issues.
 You should first supply rows and columns information: